Skip to content

 SplitArguments

-Reduntant field, but will add this for splitjobs to Arguments for job
+Reduntant field, but this field will be added to Arguments for all subjobs

 usage: SplitArguments="[arguments for executable]"